Pavillon de l'eau

+The Water Pavilion, i.e. factory A, as well as factory B and its metal staircase, have been listed as historical monuments since January 30, 2020.

 History

 In 1828, on the ancient road to Versailles, a steam pump was installed in order to pump water from the Seine to supply the municipalities of Auteuil and Passy.

 By the end of the nineteenth century, the old steam pumps were obsolete.
 Consequently, the City Council of Paris voted the construction of a new pumping station to replace the previous one with newer technology.
 The station (named station A) consisted of two buildings, the engine room and boiler room, both characterized by a brick structure and large roofs topped by skylights to allow sufficient ventilation and lighting.

 However, the new pumping station became outdated, especially regarding its coal consumption.
 So at the end of the First World War a new project was launched to attach a new pump to the previous one, referred to as station B, which was electrically powered.
 In 1955, station A was dismantled and the engine room became primarily used as a garage, and then as an office for administrative services until 2007, when the Pavillon de l'eau was inaugurated.